 I had a big opportunity to make auteur films, to make them look as I want them to look, so how could I not use it?

-Her Tower.
-Bright Day told a story of a family reunion after years of separation.
-In her film the First Communion of a young girl became an occasion to meet for two adult sisters representing different life philosophies and different worlds.
+Her Tower: A Bright Day told the story of a family reunion after years of separation.
+In her film the first communion of a young girl became an occasion for a meeting between two adult sisters who represent different life philosophies and different worlds.

 This is what Szelc said about her characters:

-In her debut film Szelc referred to the biggest authors of the contemporary cinema, and in Tower.
-Bright Day the critics found references to the films of Yorgos Lanthimos, Lars von Trier, and Roman Polański.
+In her debut film Szelc referred to the biggest authors of the contemporary cinema, and in Tower: A Bright Day the critics found references to the films of Yorgos Lanthimos, Lars von Trier, and Roman Polański.

-When Tower.
-Bright Day was screened at the 42nd Polish Film Festival in Gdynia, Szelc was hailed as one of the favourites of the event.
+When Tower: A Bright Day was screened at the 42nd Polish Film Festival in Gdynia, Szelc was hailed as one of the favourites of the event.
 Paweł T. Felis wrote in Gazeta Wyborcza:

 The critics appreciated the hybrid form of the film in which, quoting Adrian Luzar from Interia:

-…forms and genres are mixed: one time we see a minimalist psychological portrait, the other time humour taken from an old Polish series and in the end we dive in the depths of a devious thriller as in the case of Demon by Marcin Wrona, where the line between the reality and fiction is blurred.
+[…] forms and genres are mixed: one time we see a minimalist psychological portrait, the other time humour taken from an old Polish series and in the end we dive in the depths of a devious thriller as in the case of Demon by Marcin Wrona, where the line between reality and fiction is blurred.

-They valued the fact that in her debut Szelc chose actors that were unkown at the time.
-Małgorzata Steciak wrote in Onet:
+They valued the fact that in her debut Szelc chose actors that were unknown at the time.
+Małgorzata Steciak wrote for Onet:

-exorcises the family and Poland, conjures up ghosts, puts you in trance, wakes up the energies sleeping in people and landscapes, heals wounds.
+[…] exorcises the family and Poland, conjures up ghosts, puts you in trance, wakes up the energies sleeping in people and landscapes, heals wounds.
 What she does is not directing, it a sheer shamanic ritual.
-The Polish film lived to see its enchantress.
+Polish film has found its enchantress.